LutzCle/papi-sys/README.md

 PAPI is a library that provides a consistent interface to hardware performance counters.
 Visit the [PAPI website](http://icl.utk.edu/papi) for more information.

+Note that this crate does not provide a high-level interface to PAPI.

 ## Environment Variables

 There are two environment variables to specify custom PAPI library dependency: